18F/uswds-jekyll/README.md

    bundle
    ```

-1. Run Jekyll `jekyll serve` to build your site locally at http://localhost:4000/
+1. Run `bundle exec jekyll serve` to build your site locally at http://localhost:4000/

 ### Versioning